michaellunzer/Home-AssistantConfig/README.md

-# Welcome!
+# Welcome! 👋

-This is my Home Assistant installation.
+This is my Home Assistant installation running on a Lenovo M93P "Tiny" server.
+They are typically around $120 on eBay and are very low powered.
+With Proxmox as a hypervisor, you can also run other Virtual Machines to do other things, like be a NAS or a web server.

 ## Some statistics about my installation:

 Description | Value
 -- | --
-Number of entities | 1119
+Number of entities | 1120
 Number of sensors | 504
 Hardware | Lenovo M93P Tiny Form Factor
 OS | Proxmox